zahanm/abtest-learn/README.md

 # How to Analyse an A/B Test

+### Requirements

+This is all based on `python3` and `matplotlib`, accordingly

+    brew install python3
+    pip3 install matplotlib

+should have you all set.

 ## Generating the data

 We simulate server hits, and use the random module to pick which exposure and conversion events to log.